ultra-passion-fruit/insurance-quotes-to-document/README.md

 ### How to run
 1. Download all the contents from the repository into a folder on your computer
+2. Download the .csv file with the client information and put into the running folder
-2. Double-click the .command file to run
+3. Double-click the .command file to run

-The the PowerPoint will be created in a new folder.
+The the quotes PowerPoint will be created in a new folder.